If you are trying to learn French conjugation for the first time or you started not quite a long time ago, then this is for you.

 French Personal pronouns consist of 3 singular pronouns and 3 plural pronouns.
 In french we have 2 types of You.
 The formal You (Vous) and the informal one which is Tu.
 You need to know when and how to use them.
 When you are conjugating a verb in any of the French tenses, you should keep in mind that after the first plural person (We = nous in French), you should use Vous, which is the second plural person.

 French Conjugation Table

 The French Conjugation works based on tables per mood.
-For instance the indicative mood, the mood for facts, has 8 tenses under.
-Although there are 2 tenses there you do not need in speaking, which are le passé simple et le passé antérieur, you should be aware of its existence.
+For instance, the indicative mood, the mood for facts, has 8 tenses.
+Although there are 2 tenses there you do not need in speaking, which are le passé simple et le passé antérieur, you should be aware of their existence.
 In other words, you should know the table of each mood and how to use them.
 Check out my post on the French conjugation table.

 The French subjunctive Is More Noticeable

 Unlike in English where you use the infinitive without to, to express the subjunctive mood (the mood for wishes, desire, suggestions) you need to learn the subjunctive mood for each group of verbs.
 What do I mean?
 For instance, if you say: EX: I suggest she be there tomorrow by 9.
 In French, it will give you: Je suggère qu’elle soit là demain vers 9 heures.